PWNAGERobotics/ScoutingPASS/docs/Configuration.md

 * Endgame
 * Post-Match

-Each sections is defined the same way.
-Fields are added to each sections to collect data related to that part of the game.
+Each section is defined the same way.
+Fields are added to each section to collect data related to that part of the game.

 Each section maps to a separate page on the scouting screen and they progress in the order they are listed above.